 When Michael Strahan opened up about something he's never spoken publicly about before, his fans branded him an inspiration.

-The Good Morning America host revealed his personal anguish before fame and admitted there were times he felt utterly alone.
+The Good Morning America host revealed earlier this year his personal anguish before fame and admitted there were times he felt utterly alone.

 MORE: Michael Strahan talks 'surviving' every day in heartbreaking confession about high school